tolyan/pastebin/README.md

     );
  </pre>
   Second major requirement is to sort public entries by creation time.
-Cassandra automatically sorts rows by clustering key, but only withing partion defined by partion key.
+Cassandra automatically sorts rows by clustering key, but only within partion defined by partion key.
 In order to sort all values we will need such partion key that is equal in all rows, i.e. constant (dummy).
-Such constant partion key will lead to "hot spots", but since our task is sem-synthetic we can accept it.
+Such constant partion key will lead to "hot spots", but since our task is semi-synthetic we can accept it.
 In real life situation we would need to question our data model.

  <br/>  Also we need to include created_at field into primary key as clustering key,
  but it will require
  "read-before-write" during updates.
 So we need to find another solution - denormalize again.
- Fortunatly, Cassandra 3 materialized view feater saves us from burden of synchronization with just another cf. And since we can add only one column into primary key of materialized view we need to introduce our constant key as part of primary key for public_entries cf. Our final result looks like:
+ Fortunately, Cassandra 3 materialized view feature saves us from burden of synchronization with just another cf. And since we can add only one column into primary key of materialized view we need to introduce our constant key as part of primary key for public_entries cf. Our final result looks like:
  <pre>